-Loads, load effects and resistance
+Loads/actions, load/action effects and resistance

-The requirement regarding loads with an annual probability greater than or equal to $1x10^{-4}$ as mentioned in the first subsection, applies to each individual type of load and not the sum total of the loads.
+The requirement regarding loads/actions with an annual probability greater than or equal to $1x10^{-4}$ as mentioned in the first subsection, applies to each individual type of load/action and not the sum total of the loads/actions.

-For load-bearing structures, functional loads as mentioned in the third subsection, mean permanent and variable loads.
+For load-bearing structures, functional loads/actions as mentioned in the third subsection, mean permanent and variable loads/actions.

-Design loads as mentioned in the fourth subsection, includes functional, natural and accidental loads, including fire and explosion loads.
+Design loads/actions as mentioned in the fourth subsection, includes functional, environmental and accidental loads/actions, including fire and explosion loads/actions.